LLLbin/MyNote/Thesis/Chapter 1 EN.md

 To address the problem of blind super-resolution with unknown degradation models, the main contributions of this study are as follows:

 1. The paper propose a novel super-resolution model based on VQGAN, integrating a CNN-based ConvNeXt structure as a feature extractor to enhance the model's ability to extract features from LR images.
 This design significantly improves the quality of super-resolved images while ensuring performance and efficiency.
-2. The model combines a dynamic codebook updating strategy (ema) upon VQGAN, which allows for better adaptation and generalization across diverse image contents during the training process.
+2. Various strategies were implemented to improve the utilization of the codebook within the VQGAN framework, including optimizing its capacity, improving its initialization, applying regularization techniques, and using an Exponential Moving Average (EMA) dynamic updating strategy.
+These strategies allow for better dynamic adjustment of the codebook during training, further enhancing the model's adaptability and generalization capability when handling diverse image content.
 3. We employ a phased training strategy, focusing initially on training the Encoder, Codebook, and Decoder within the VQGAN framework; in the second phase, we concentrate on training the Encoder along with the ConvNeXt feature extractor and GAN network.
 This approach effectively mitigates the instability of GAN training, enhancing the model's training stability and efficiency.

 Experimental validation on multiple datasets demonstrates that our proposed model outperforms existing technologies in the task of image super-resolution.